hexbatch/apple-core/v1/docs/core/step-4-actions/action-overview.md

 If selecting multiple target attributes to listen to, then they all have to have events fired for them first before the action will activate and do its own thing.
 It can remember the counts, and this resets for each api operation

+# Action run order (priority)

+* Actions that respond to the same event can be given an optional run order, and the actions are run from the lowest to the highest
+* Once the first action approves an event, the others are not called
+* Once the first action to turn on or off or toggle an attribute, cluster or live is run, the others are not run
+* Voids are always run
+* If more than one action is responding to the same approved event, and they are changing the same attribute value this becomes a filter
+  * Only if this action is running a remote or script
+  * the lowest priority will run first, and its value to set is passed to the next highest one, until all the actions have run.
+The highest priority action will have final say
+  * the value can change data type, earlier actions can send up json with flags, and the final one can produce a primitive, or filter out json
+  * The passed value will be put into the script or remote params as the original value to change

+# Actions changing values by script or remote

+  While an action can set a constant value , it can all a remote or script to do that.
+In this case, the remote and script will be passed the original value via the set value_param_name.

+  If given priority, this becomes a filter for the same attribute and same event

+# static params passed to script or remote
+  The static_other_params will be passed to allow scripts and remotes to have context